emilymstump/Computer-Programming-1-Parsons-Puzzles/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title: Multiple Parson's Problems on One Page
+title: Practice with While and For Loops
 ---
 # Parsons Practice

-## Parsons 1 (Line Based Grader)
+## Smoothie Maker
 Re-arrange the blocks below so they make the smoothie program

 <div id="example-sortableTrash" class="sortable-code"></div>